JuliaSpace/SatelliteToolbox.jl/docs/src/man/earth/geomagnetic_field_models.md

 the ellipsoid at the selected location and points toward North, whereas the Z-axis completes a right-hand coordinate system.

-The optional arguments `P` and `dP` must be two matrices with at least 14x14 real numbers.
+The optional arguments `P` and `dP` must be two matrices with at least `max_degree + 1 × max_degree + 1` real numbers.
 If they are present, then they will be used to store the Legendre coefficients and their derivatives.
 In this case, no allocation will be performed when computing the magnetic field.
 If they are not present, then 2 allocations will happen to create them.

 If the keyword `show_warns` is `true` (default), then warnings will be printed to STDOUT.